-Focusing on the developments in the Asian and global fashion industries, the philosophy of the programme centres on the different and exciting artistic practices of the creative industries, as well as the dynamism of the evolving fashion culture in Singapore and the world at large.
-The three-year, practice-based programme integrates technical skills, industry knowledge, design processes and fashion creative direction.
+Be a part of the Asian fashion ecosystem as you embark on this multidisciplinary programme.
+You will experience the dynamism of the evolving fashion culture in Singapore, the region and have a global perspective of key fashion developments.
+The three-year, practice-based programme integrates technical skills, industry knowledge and design processes with a broad approach to fashion creative direction.
+Projects are angled on the fashion image and digital marketing and promotion.
 Upon graduation, you will possess a good working knowledge of the fashion industry and relevant, technically sound design skills.

-The programme covers a holistic underpinning of different areas in fashion and focuses on the fashion product with components in fashion media.
-This unique blend of specialist subjects aims to mould you into a talented, motivated and entrepreneurial fashion practitioner who can contribute to local and international brands and drive the local fashion industry.
-You will also have the opportunity to study with a fashion team that is actively engaged in a range of local and international Initiatives.
+You will embark on a programme which provides you with a holistic foundation of different areas in fashion and focuses on the promotion of the fashion product and components in media and communication.
+This unique blend of specialist subjects aims to mould you into a talented, motivated and entrepreneurial fashion practitioner who can contribute to local and international brands and foster a creative language in the local fashion industry.

-With a rigorous curriculum that blends contemporary artistic practices centred on the Asian fashion industry, you will have a holistic experiential learning experience that grooms you to be industry-ready.
+Our rigorous curriculum that blends contemporary artistic practices centred on the Asian fashion industry will provide you with a well-rounded experience and prepares you for different creative roles in the industry.
 Through the programme, you can also establish a good network of alumni contacts and key partnerships with the fashion industry.

 Studio modules primarily anchor you to a particular field/discipline of study.
 All Studio Modules assess you in writing and ensure adequate historical and theoretical contextualisation is embedded.